 Reorder Clips and Improve Pacing

-Drag timeline clips into a new order to sharpen rhythm, strengthen your hook, and remove dead air.
+Drag timeline clips into a new order to sharpen rhythm, strengthen your hook, remove dead air, and keep your Bevyl edit moving clearly.

 Brand marketers using Bevyl